enoch-ng/Dota2HelperBot/README.md

-	"changenick_interval": Number of seconds to wait before changing nickname again "api_interval": Number of seconds to wait before making another call to Valve's API (recommended to be greater than 1) "apikey": String representing your Steam API key "notable_leagues": Array of ints representing the IDs of leagues you want to track "victorymessages": Bool, controls the victory messages setting (see below) "norepeatmatches": Bool, controls the norepeatmatches setting (see below)
+	"changenick_interval": Number of seconds to wait before changing nickname again "api_interval": Number of seconds to wait before making another call to Valve's API (recommended to be greater than 1) "apikey": String representing your Steam API key "filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues) "notable_leagues": Array of ints representing the IDs of leagues you want to track "victorymessages": Bool, controls the victory messages setting (see below) "norepeatmatches": Bool, controls the norepeatmatches setting (see below)